 Copy of earnest money check & agreement (processed from the bank – front & back of the check)

 Real estate agent(s) contact details (Buyers agent & Sellers Agent).
 (If you don’t have a real estate agent, we will refer you to an agent to work with you).

-Bank statements or proof of the deposit of the funds from the sale of the property.
+Proof of the deposit of the funds from the sale of the property (Bank statements).

 If a short sale took place in the last 2 years